umudikk/fookie/README.md

-# Auto Generated Nodejs from Mongoose Model and Auth Object
+# Auto Generated Nodejs RestAPI from Mongoose Model and Auth Object